National Security Administration (NSA)

 Computer scientists at NSA have some great job perks.
 For one thing, they get to work with some of the most advanced computer equipment on the market, with network speeds that other organizations can only dream about.
 They also get to apply their knowledge to solving complex problems, like how to set up large networks, and how to keep those networks safe.
 They might also try to analyze ways that hackers and other nefarious people might try to break into the system and cause trouble.

-The NSA has a new program for computer scientists, called the Computer Science Development Program (CDP).
+The NSA has a program for computer scientists, called the Computer Science Development Program (CDP).
 In this three-year program, new hires rotate through different departments, learning all about the different kinds of issues the NSA deals with.
-This is an entry level program targeted toward recent college graduates with Bachelor's degrees in computer science.
-The pay range for this job is $48,108 - $75,669 per year.
+This is an entry level program targeted toward recent college graduates with Bachelor’s degrees in computer science.
+The entry level salary for a computer scientist working for the NSA is $55,293.

 NSA Intelligence Analyst Jobs